keeeal/bd-vslot/docs/index.rst

-bd-extrusions
+bd-vslot
 =============

-A library of extrusions for `Build123d`_.
+A library of V-Slot linear rail components for `Build123d`_.

 #################
 Table of Contents